European Conservatives

-The European Conservative Group was a conservative political group in the European Parliament between 1973 and 1979.
+The European Conservative Group was a conservative political group that operated in the European Parliament between 1973 and 1979.
+At its height in July 1979, it had 63 MEPs.

 History

 On 1 January 1973 the Community enlarged for the first time to include Denmark, Republic of Ireland and the United Kingdom.
 The British Conservative Party and Danish Conservative People's Party formed their own group called the European Conservative Group on 16 January 1973.

 In the ensuing years, the group collected additional centre-right members, and on 17 July 1979 it changed its name to the "European Democratic Group".